Home > Analyses > Financial Services > Truist Financial Corporation

 Revenue by Segment

-This pie chart illustrates Truist Financial Corporation’s revenue distribution by segment for the fiscal year 2016, highlighting the main contributors to the company’s income.
+This pie chart illustrates Truist Financial Corporation’s revenue breakdown by segment for the fiscal year 2016, highlighting the key business drivers across its divisions.

 Key Products & Brands

-The table below presents Truist Financial Corporation’s main products and services across its business segments:
+The table below details Truist Financial Corporation’s key products and services across its main business segments:

 | Product | Description |